 The earbuds have plenty of sensors that measure the pressure in your ear canals to mitigate that plugged-ear feeling.
 Other sensors take care of in-ear detection for automatic play/pause functionality.
 You can also enable Transparency mode to hear your surroundings.
 Google includes an IPX4 rating on the buds and an IPX2 rating for the case, meaning both are water resistant to some degree.

-While the Pixel Buds Pro is double the cost of the A-Series, Google fans may find the new ANC, wireless charging, and better battery life are all worth it.
-The fit feeling less secure on the “Pro” version may make it less worth it if you plan on running.
+While the Pixel Buds Pro is double the cost of the A-Series, Google fans may find the new ANC, wireless charging, and better battery life worth it.
+However, the fit feeling less secure on the “Pro” version may make it less worth it if you plan on running.

 What should you get instead of the Google Pixel Buds A-Series?